 I will also fail at all the things that would be personal achievements.
 I will never write a book, never see the Himalayas, never climb 6c or V6 or TD, never be patient; but I will also never know what it means to live your life with no meaning or control.

 In fact, I am one of the better-off people living in one of the richest countries on earth, with a loving husband, comfortable house and three children.
 A journalist could write about my Oxbridge degree, “career in the City”, happy home life and passion for climbing and ballet, and probably throw in some irritating comment about my slim figure.

-And yet like every likeable person I know, I will never shake off the feeling of inadequacy, however subjective I know it is.
+And yet like every other person I like, I will never shake off the feeling of inadequacy, however subjective I know it is.
 Maybe it’s just called having perspective and humility, and maybe it is not really a bad thing.
 After all, we are all felled by the failure of our bodies eventually.
 In the meantime, I enjoy bumping along, hoping all the time for something more interesting and less stressful to happen, or just hoping to see my kids one day, and for them to forgive me.
 Maybe it’ll be Brexit, as it could quite easily put paid to my job and all of our peace and prosperity.